xanthospap/iers2010/README.md

 > The discussion below is only a description of the discrepancies between implementations
 > and does **not** depict the actual precission of the models.

+## Test Programs

+During the compilation, some programs are compiled to test the implementations of the individual functions in the library.
+These are:

+- [testIers2010](test/test_iers2010.cpp) compiled to `test/testIers2010` and
+- [testDehantTide](test/test_dehanttide.cpp) compiled to `test/testDehantTide`

+These programs contain source code to run the test cases provided in the FORTRAN implementation files.
+If needed, alternative FORTRAN implementations are provided (in the `fortran_impl` directory) for further testing.
+These can be compiled using the `fortran_impl/Makefile` aka run `make` in the `fortran_impl` folder.
+Note that you will need the IERS source code for this and [gfortran](https://gcc.gnu.org/fortran/).

 ### fundarg <a id="fundarg-cmp"></a>